ProtonMail/proton-python-client/doc/srp.rst

 .. sectionauthor:: Tom Cocagne <tom.cocagne@gmail.com>

 The Secure Remote Password Protocol (SRP) is a simple and secure protocol for password-based, mutual authentication over an insecure network connection.
-Successful SRP authentication proves that both sides of the connection have knowledge of the user's password.
-The client side must know the raw user's password and the server side must have a verification key that is derived from the user's password.
-Additionally, successful SRP authentication results in a cryptographically strong shared key that can be used to protect network traffic via symmetric key encryption.
+Successful SRP authentication can occur only if both sides of the connection have knowledge of the user's password.
+The client side of the connection must have the raw user's password and the server side must have a verification key that is derived from the user's password.
+An advantageous side-effect of successful SRP authentication is that it results in a cryptographically strong shared key that can be used to protect network traffic via symmetric key encryption.

 An advantage of SRP over other authentication protocols such as Kerberos and